-- Your contributions made in 2015 to the Montana veterans' service special revenue account or the Montana state veterans' cemetery program, or the surcharge you paid for purchasing a Montana patriotic specialty license plate may be included as itemized deductions on your Montana income tax return even if they are not allowed as itemized deductions on your federal return.
-For further instructions about this contribution, see Montana Form VT.
-This form is available at revenue.mt.gov. - When you apply the federal 50%, 30% and 20% contribution limitations, use your Montana adjusted gross income instead of your federal adjusted gross income when you determine your contributions that are allowed. - Any portion of a contribution that you used to calculate your qualified endowment tax credit cannot also be claimed as a contribution deduction.
+You can include your contributions made in 2016 to the Montana veterans' service special revenue account or the Montana state veterans' cemetery program, or the surcharge you paid for purchasing a Montana patriotic specialty license plate, as itemized deductions on your Montana income tax return even if they are not allowed as itemized deductions on your federal return.
+For further instructions about this contribution, see Montana Form VT available at revenue.mt.gov.

+- When you apply the federal 50%, 30% and 20% contribution limitations, use your Montana adjusted gross income instead of your federal adjusted gross income when you determine your contributions that are allowed. - Any portion of a contribution that you used to calculate your qualified endowment tax credit, your innovative educational program credit or your student scholarship organization credit, cannot also be claimed as a contribution deduction.
 You can claim a charitable deduction for that portion of the contribution not used to calculate this credit.